 One client shared with me that this same marketing trick has been used in the photography industry for years – more megapixels automatically mean a better camera and photo quality which is not always the case.

 You use an Overengineered Hosting and Infrastructure Setup

 You would not believe how many users I see having 5-10 servers when they really only need 1 or 2, maybe 3.
 Most sites do not benefit from load balancers, remote database servers and other advanced configurations.
 In fact, most often I see these overengineered setups completely misconfigured which actually causes performance issues.
 It is tragically ironic!

 Most often I see this on AWS or Google Cloud because the site owner read some blog posts that hype these unnecessarily complex setups.
-Site owners then think “Oh if I create that setup, my site will be fast” – news flash, it won't and probably will be more expensive in terms of monthly costs and recurring maintenance fees to monitor it and take care of it properly.
+Site owners then think “Oh, if I copy that setup, my site will magically be fast” – news flash, it won’t and probably will be more expensive in terms of monthly costs and recurring maintenance fees to monitor it and take care of it properly.

 Here is a recent example from a client who was convinced they had an Enterprise-grade hosting setup.
-This is a very high traffic store site with 8 servers and their flagship product page was taking 10 seconds to load – based on other case study data this was likely costing them a hefty amount of conversions and revenue.
-In fact, it probably still is since they never got the problem addressed since they are convinced nothing is wrong with their hosting and infrastructure configuration.
+This is a very high traffic store site with 8 servers and their flagship product page was taking 10 seconds to load.
+Based on other case study data, this was likely costing them a hefty amount of conversions and revenue.
+In fact, it probably still is since they never got the problem addressed because they are convinced nothing is wrong with their hosting and infrastructure configuration.

 That online WooCommerce store has over 100,000 active monthly subscriptions to their products, imagine how many more loyal customers they would get if product pages were not taking 10+ seconds to load!

 Seriously, what kind of Enterprise level configuration leads to key pages with a 10-second TTFB?